Agriculture

 Kharif Season Months in India: Importance, Crop Grown and Contributing Factors

-Indian agriculture is largely dependent upon south-west monsoon that occurs from June to October every year.
-This period is known as Kharif season months in India and is the most important contributor to the total foodgrain production in the country.
-During this crop season major crops grown are paddy, maize, jowar, bajra and sugarcane, among others.
+Indian agriculture is largely dependent upon the southwest monsoon, which occurs from June to October every year.
+This period is known as the Kharif season months in India and is the most important contributor to the total foodgrain production in the country.
+During this crop season, major crops grown are paddy, maize, jowar, bajra, and sugarcane, among others.

 Table of Content